 Cheapest car insurance quotes after a DUI in California

 Since different car insurance companies offer different rates, it’s important to compare multiple car insurance quotes.
 This is true whether you have a clean record, a speeding ticket, an at-fault accident, or a DUI conviction.
-But Mile Auto generally offers the cheapest coverage for California drivers with a DUI, according to Insurify data.
+But USAA generally offers the cheapest coverage for California drivers with a DUI, according to Insurify data.

 Here’s a look at average liability insurance rates by company.